Skip to main content

 KindHow it works

 Built-in toolsPerplexity-hosted capabilities: web search, URL fetch, people and finance search, and a code sandbox.
-Enable each by type; Perplexity runs it and returns the results inline.
+Enable each by type, and Perplexity runs it and returns the results inline.

-Function toolsYour own functions.
-You declare the schema; when the model calls one, the run pauses and hands you the arguments to execute, then continues once you return the result.
+Custom toolsBring your own — functions you control.
+You declare the schema, and when the model calls one, the run pauses and hands you the arguments to execute, then continues once you return the result.

 Enable built-in tools